-Only one of them was kind of gone and when the citizen wakes up, four or five hours later he sees on TV that "diarrhea is a symptom of AIDS"
+But one of them was a little bypass and when the citizen wakes up, four or five hours later he sees on TV that “diarrhea is a symptom of AIDS".

 You see, it could be, but it's not quite like that!

-Fifteen minutes later the orange passerby makes its first attack and, in the bathroom, an "unexpected spray coming from the improbable spotunexpected spray coming from unlikely location.
+Fifteen minutes later the orange passer makes his first attack and, in the bathroom, an “unexpected spray from the unlikely spotunexpected spray coming from unlikely location.